 In this first stanza of the poem, the speaker is shown dejected, and the dejection is compared with the passing year, about which the speaker says: “I drop the dying year behind me like a shawl and let it fall,” The speaker says that she is standing in the same space where they passed many of their intimate moments, and today at this last moment of the New Year, she is again trying to shape and feel her lover absent body against her own.

 She even remembers the feel of touch, which feels like air, and makes her remind the breathing that they both used to have while making love with each other.
 She says at this last moment of the New Year; “the urgent fireworks fling themselves against the night, flowers of desire, love’s fervency” – feelings of great warmth and intensity.

 In this second stanza of the poem, the speaker is depicted remembering each and every move and movement both of them made and had with each other.
 The speaker here brings back to her mind, though not known to his whereabouts, the arms that embraced her passionately and made her forget everything; she compares her lover’s arms to darkness because in between them she used to feel all aloof from the external world, and fully secured from the harsh world.
 This is an indication of passionate and true love, and this can only be felt when both of them trust each other.

-While remembering those cosy moments, the speaker says she tries to lip-read the heavens above, and tries to know what it is talking to the stars.
+While remembering those cozy moments, the speaker says she tries to lip-read the heavens above and tries to know what it is talking to the stars.
 While doing so, she finds that they all are praying for both of them.
-In the next line she says when her lover breathes on her skin, “the million lit-up little homes.”
+In the next line, she says when her lover breathes on her skin, “the million lit-up little homes.”